Getting Started with PHP: A Beginner's Guide

 - Update your package manager with

-. - Install PHP using
+sudo apt update. - Install PHP using

-. - Check the installation by typing
+sudo apt install php. - Check the installation by typing

-php -v
+php -v.

 Creating Your Development Environment